VincentLu91/VincentLu91.github.io/_posts/2020-07-06-Image-Classification-Planes-or-Automobiles.md

 Normally, training a computer vision model would take hours and would result into larger model file, but because I used a few custom images and that I used a pre-trained model for transfer learning, the size of the saved model is much smaller - at ~85-86MB.
 The other code files are smaller sizes so the entire codebase was committed to a Github repository.

-From this point on, deploying the data app to production to Heroku because very straightforward.
+From this point on, I deployed the data app to production using only Heroku.
+It was straightforward as the size of the project folder was relatively small.
 The deployed app is given here: https://airplanes-or-cars.herokuapp.com

 ![martymcfly](https://user-images.githubusercontent.com/3411100/86633685-f686f880-bf9e-11ea-94d3-45607d88d644.png)

 Finally, I wrote a Dockerfile for building a docker image and running a container through a computer.
 Like Heroku, deploying through Docker is fast just by a few commands for running a container.

+As the classifier is avaialble as a container and a Heroku-deployed app, this project serves as a feasibility study not only of computer vision, but also of a comparison of both deployment options.

 ## Heroku or Docker?